 Can you Make a Monstera Variegated?

 Variegated Monsteras arise when a cell experiences a mutation and then produces new cells with the same DNA.
-While exposure to different chemicals may increase the probability that cells will mutate, don’t try this at home.
+At the same time, exposure to different chemicals may increase the probability that cells will mutate, don’t try this at home.

 Most Variegated Monsteras simply arise after their cells mutate due to an unknown cause.